p0deje/Maccy/README.md

 ```sh
 defaults write org.p0deje.Maccy fuzzySearch true # default is false
 ```

-> Make sure you quit the app and restart it after changing the options here.

 > Note that enabling fuzzy search will slow down when searching through the long history items list (200+).